BUPT-SN/CFPT/README.md

 # CFPT: Empowering Time Series Forecasting through Cross-Frequency Interaction and Periodic-Aware Timestamp Modeling

 This repo is the official implementation for the paper: [CFPT: Empowering Time Series Forecasting through Cross-Frequency Interaction and Periodic-Aware Timestamp Modeling].
+The paper has been accepted by ICML 2025.

 ## Usage